-As the United States and Chile Free Trade Agreement (FTA) concludes its seventh year, commercial trade, both in products and services, continues to be a resounding success.
+As the United States - Chile Free Trade Agreement (FTA) concludes its tenth year, trade in products and services continues to be a resounding success.
 As of January 1, 2004, duties were reduced to zero on 90% of U.S. exports to Chile with all remaining tariffs to be phased out by 2015.

-In 2010, bilateral trade between the United States and Chile reached US$ 17.9 billion, an over 150% increase over bilateral trade levels before the U.S.-Chile FTA took effect.
-U.S. exports to Chile in 2010 reached US$ 10.9 billion while imports from Chile reached US$ 7 billion.
-The U.S. has now enjoyed a trade surplus with Chile for three consecutive years.
+In 2013, bilateral trade between the United States and Chile reached US$ 27.9 billion, an increase of over 330% in bilateral trade levels before the U.S.-Chile FTA was implemented.
+U.S. exports to Chile in 2013 reached US$ 17.5 billion, while imports from Chile reached a record US$ 10.4 billion.

 In 2010, the United States and Chile concluded the negotiations of a bilateral tax treaty that has not yet been ratified in either Congress.

 Chile remains one of the most stable and prosperous developing nations and consistently ranks high on international indices relating to economic freedom, transparency, and competitiveness.
-It also fares very well in terms of democratic development, gross domestic product per capita, freedom of the press, and was the highest ranked country in terms of competitiveness in Latin America, according to the World Economic Forum’s Global Competitiveness Report 2009-2010.
+It also performs very well in terms of government efficiency, low levels of corruption, openness to foreign trade and was the highest ranked country in Latin America in terms of economic competitiveness, according to the World Economic Forum’s Global Competitiveness Report 2013-2014.

 Chile continues to pursue market-oriented strategies, expand global commercial ties, and actively participate in international issues and hemispheric free trade.
 Chile is a member of the Pacific Alliance, the Rio Group, an associate member of Mercosur, a full member of APEC, and a founding member of the Trans Pacific Partnership and UNASUR.
 In 2010, Chile became the 31st member of the OECD, only the second Latin American country to join after Mexico.